mixmastamyk/console/docs/additional.rst

-To configure auto-detection, palette support, or detect other output streams besides stdout, one may create palette builder objects yourself:
+To configure auto-detection, palette support, or detect other output streams besides stdout, one may build palette objects yourself:

 .. code-block:: shell